audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     not been tested, and is known to have a number of issues with both reliability and useability.
 Patches to improve both will be welcomed.

+ * Linux only: Playback may fail with no devices detected if using OSS emulation under ALSA.

- * Debian-derived Linux only: Audacity configure script does not detect libsoundtouch on the system and so Change Pitch and Change Tempo effects are disabled.
+ * Linux (Debian-derived) only: Audacity configure script does not detect libsoundtouch on the system and so Change Pitch and Change Tempo effects are disabled.
 This is a debian bug (#476699), which can be worked around by symlinking /usr/lib/pkgconfig/soundtouch-1.0.pc to /usr/lib/pkgconfig/libSoundTouch.pc

- * Linux only: Playback may fail with no devices detected if using OSS emulation under ALSA.

    Also note that the Windows installer will not replace 1.2.x installations, but will install alongside them.